 The high cost of living forced me to learn how to prioritize what matters the most and to become more resourceful and better with money, time, and energy management.
 It was a wake-up call to be more mindful of how I spent my energy, time, attention, and hard-earned money.
 And I always continue believing that God always provides and is always with us and there is nothing to worry about as long as we trust in Him and do not stop trying and doing our best.

 Looking back, all of these struggles—have played a major role in my growth.
-In a way, these challenges have shaped me into a more resilient, adaptable, and thoughtful person.
-The cultural shocks taught me patience and respect for the values of others.
+In a way, these challenges have shaped me into a more resilient, and adaptable person.
+The cultural shocks enhanced my patience and respect for the values of others.
 The language barrier pushed me to become more persistent and humble.
 The cold winters showed me the power of resilience, while the cost of living made me more financially savvy and mindful of my priorities.

 It hasn’t always been easy, because, in every adjustment, and change I made in my life, some people misunderstood me, but I believe that as long as God knows that I am not harming anyone, I’ll keep learning through every struggle.
 And I wouldn’t trade those lessons for anything.